 Earthworms have certain minimum care requirements that must be met on a regular schedule.
 The key environmental factors affecting earthworm growth, reproduction, and health are temperature, moisture, aeration, pH (acidity–alkalinity), and food material.

-Earthworms live and breed at temperatures between 55 and 85 degrees Fahrenheit.
-For commercial earthworm production, the ideal temperatures for growth and activity range from 60°F to 80°F. Bed temperatures should be between 60°F and 70°F to facilitate intensive cocoon production and hatching.
-If bed temperatures rise too high, they may be lowered by adding water, activating fans in or near the system, and reducing the amount of feedstock applied.
+Eisenia fetida earthworms live and breed at temperatures between 55°F and 85°F. For commercial earthworm production, bed temperatures should be between 60°F and 80°F to facilitate intensive cocoon production and hatching.
+If bed temperature rises too high, it may be lowered by activating fans in or near the system and reducing the amount of feedstock provided.

-Earthworms need adequate moisture to help them breathe through their skin.
-Beds need to sustain a moisture range of 60 to 85 percent and feel crumbly-moist, not soggy-wet.
-They should be sheltered from direct sunlight so they do not dry out and overheat.
+Earthworms need adequate moisture because they breathe through their skin.
+Beds need to sustain a moisture range of 60 to 85 percent—contents should feel moist and crumbly, not soggy and wet.
+Beds should be sheltered from direct sunlight so they do not dry out and overheat.
 One method of increasing cocoon production after worms are fully established is to stop watering the beds for several days or until the top 1 or 2 inches are scarcely moist.
 Then dampen the beds enough to restore them to their recommended moisture content.

 Earthworms can survive in relatively low oxygen and high carbon dioxide environments and even stay alive when submerged in water if it contains dissolved oxygen.
-If there is no oxygen, however, earthworms can die.
+If there is no oxygen, however, earthworms will die.
 Oxygen may be depleted if earthworm beds are kept too wet or if too much feed is introduced.
-By reducing the amount of moisture, cutting back on feed, and turning the pile with a pitchfork or three-prong garden tool, oxygen will be restored.
+By reducing the amount of moisture and cutting back on feed, oxygen will be restored.

 The pH of soil indicates whether it is acidic (1 to 6), neutral (7), or alkaline (8 to 14).
-Earthworms will grow in a pH range between 5.0 and 8.0.
-For commercial production, however, earthworm beds should be kept at a pH range of 6.8 to 7.2.
+Earthworms will grow in a pH range of about 5.0 to 8.0.
+For commercial production, however, earthworm beds should be kept within a pH range of 6.8 to 7.2.
 Check levels weekly with a pH kit, available in garden supply centers or feed stores.
 Take readings at different levels in the bed: the top feed area, 3 inches deep, and 8 inches deep.
 If an acid condition is detected in an earthworm bed, agricultural lime (calcium carbonate) may be mixed with bedding material to remedy the condition.
 Sprinkle half a pound of limestone on each 24 square feet of bedding surface, and water the bed.
-It is far less common for an overalkaline condition to exist.
-To remedy alkalinity, mix enough dry peat moss into the bedding until pH readings indicate a range of 6.8 to 7.2.
+It is far less common for alkalinity to be too high.
+To remedy alkalinity, mix enough dry peat moss into the bedding to create a pH range of 6.8 to 7.2.

-The first question to ask when considering starting a vermiculture or vermicomposting business is, “How can I market the product(s)?” not “How will I produce the product(s)?”
+The first question to answer when considering starting a vermiculture or vermicomposting business is, “How can I market the product(s)?” not “How will I produce the product(s)?”
 Other questions to consider include: